lee2sman/1dimensiondungeon/README.md

 ## Bugs

 Have ideas or thoughts on bugs or portability or mechanics?
-File an issue or get in touch on [twitter](https://twitter.com/2sman2sman).
+File an issue, or get in touch via [my website](https://leetusman.com).

 ## Roadmap